A PDF of this information for printing is available:

 How does it work?

 Ruxolitinib works by interfering with the function of the JAK2 enzyme and its relation JAK1.
-This slows down blood cell production and also the production of signalling chemicals involved in inflammation, known as cytokines.
+This slows down blood cell production and the production of signalling chemicals involved in inflammation, known as cytokines.

 Ruxolitinib’s most important actions in patients with MPNs are to reduce spleen size, improve symptoms and to decrease blood cell production.
 Most patients with an enlarged spleen will notice a rapid improvement in the size of the spleen and its associated symptoms.
 Many of the symptoms patients experience with MF (e.g. sweating, itching, fatigue and abdominal discomfort after meals) also improve with ruxolitinib therapy.
 Blood cell production is reduced on ruxolitinib and hence it can improve high blood counts but it may also exacerbate (make worse) pre-existing anaemia (low red cells) or thrombocytopenia (low platelets).